venkat0007/Docker-document/Docker-basics.md

 #### image:

+A Docker image consists of read-only layers each of which represents a Dockerfile instruction.
  A Docker image is containing everything needed to run an application as a container.
 This includes: code runtime